zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Brad says that “agribusiness is alive and well.”
 Th at expression “to be alive and well” is quite common in English.
 It means to be do ing very well, to have a lot of success.
 The agribusinesses are successful, accordi ng to Brad, “thanks to” – or because of –“government subsidies.”
 A “subsidy” (su bsidy) is when someone gives you money to do something.
 In the United Stat es, as in many countries, the government tries to protect farms and to protect the agricultural business by giving businesses and farmers money – money to grow  certain kinds of food.

 Now, the economic reasoning for this activity is so mewhat questionable, according to some economists.
-Many economists say i t doesn’t make sense for the government to pay people in farming when they d on’t pay people in other businesses in order to survive.
+Many economists say it doesn’t make sense for the government to pay people in farming when they d on’t pay people in other businesses in order to survive.
 Of course, there are arguments on the other side – that is, there are people who think it does do so me good.

 Irene says, “Are they lucrative?”
 “They” here refer s to the businesses involved in agriculture.
 The word “lucrative” (lucrative) means  profitable.
 It means making a lot of money.
 If your business is lucrative, you are making a lot of money, you are getting rich.
 Brad says, “They can be,” meaning the se businesses can be lucrative, “but the subsidies were originally given  to protect the livelihood of farmers.”